Web3 DevOps service providers in 2026: RPC Fast edition

 • Infrastructure as Code (IaC): Provisioning blockchain infrastructure using tools like Terraform and Helm for consistency and repeatability.

-• Monitoring & Alerting: Real-time dashboards using Prometheus, Grafana, Loki, and custom alert logic for uptime-critical components like nodes or bridges.
+• Monitoring & Alerting: Real-time dashboards using Prometheus, Grafana, Loki, bridge/sequencer-specific monitoring, cross-chain incident response, and custom alert logic for uptime-critical components like nodes or bridges.

-• Disaster Recovery & Backup: Redundant node clusters, auto-failover, and snapshot systems to recover quickly from failures or attacks.
+• Disaster recovery & Backup: Redundant node clusters, auto-failover, and snapshot systems to recover quickly from failures or attacks based on SLAs.

 So, we’ve reviewed dozens of teams and selected 7 trusted Web3 DevOps service providers based on factors like performance, scalability, uptime, developer tools, and adaptability to complex Web3 environments.